-But don't despair, in this article we'll explore all the solutions and preventive measures that are proven to be effective in the war against severe acne scars.
-And no, that doesn't have to be stressful, expensive or last for ages.
+But don't despair!
+In this article, we'll explore all the solutions and preventive measures that are proven effective in the war against acne scars.
+And no, they don't have to be stressful, expensive, cause even more scarring, or last for ages.

-To solve the problem with acne scars and get the best results, we will exploit as much information as possible about them.
-I mean, what's the best way to destroy a problem, than to tackle it at the root?
+To solve the problem of acne scars and get the best results, you need as much information as possible about them.
+What's the best way to destroy a problem other than to tackle it at the root?

-Scars, or post-acne marks, commonly occur in severe forms of acne, like cystic or hormonal acne.
-But, in some cases, even mild acne can leave visible traces.
-So, in this context, we need to understand the different types of severe acne scars, and how to treat each type.
+Acne scars, or post-acne marks, commonly occur in severe forms of acne, like cystic or hormonal acne.
+But, in some cases, even mild acne can leave visible traces, such as darker skin, red bumps, and other types of skin damage.
+In this context, we need to understand the different types of acne scars and how to treat each type.

 Atrophic scars, also called depressed scars, are most commonly found on the face.
-They appear when our body doesn’t produce enough collagen while the wound is healing.
-The lack of collagen makes the scar tissue sit below the surrounding surface.
-There are three types of depressed scars: ice-pick; rolling; and boxcar scars.
+A depressed scar appears when collagen production slows down while the wound is healing.
+The lack of collagen formation makes the scar tissue sit below the surrounding surface.
+There are three types of depressed scars: ice-pick, rolling, and boxcar scars.

-In cases of ice-pick or boxcar scars, some of the most famous treatment methods include: dermabrasion, laser resurfacing, punch grafting for deep scars, chemical reconstruction of skin scarring with trichloracetic acid, and subcision (a surgical technique in which the fibrous band under the scar is divided, allowing the skin to return to its normal position.)
+In cases of ice-pick or boxcar scars, seeking treatment can go a long way.
+Some of the most famous treatment methods include: dermabrasion, laser resurfacing, punch grafting for deep scars, chemical reconstruction of skin scarring with trichloracetic acid, and subcision (a surgical technique in which the fibrous band under the scar is divided, allowing the skin to return to its normal position.)

-For rolling scars, common measures of treatment are soft tissue augmentation techniques such as hyaluronic acid, collagen, gelatin matrix, dermabrasion, skin needling, or laser resurfacing.
+For rolling scars, common treatment measures include soft tissue augmentation techniques such as hyaluronic acid, collagen, gelatin matrix, dermabrasion, skin needling, or laser resurfacing.

-Keloid scars, or raised scars, are deeper scars, which can grow even larger than the original acne.
-They form because our skin doesn't know that the acne breakout has been healed and continues to produce collagen - making the scar bigger and more visible.
-The most common type of keloids is hypertrophic scars.
+Keloid scars, or raised scars, are deeper acne scars that can grow even larger than the original acne.
+Raised scars form because our skin doesn't know that the acne breakout has healed and continues to produce collagen, making the scar bigger and more visible.
+The most common type of raised scar is the hypertrophic scar.